 Carefully curated content will bolster your credibility as an authoritative and influential leader in the CBD industry.
 However, that credibility doesn’t always directly turn into sales.

 For this, you need lead magnets.
-A lead magnet is an incentive that marketers offer to potential buyers in exchange for their email address or other contact information.
+A lead magnet is an incentive that marketers offer to potential buyers in exchange for their email addresses or other contact information.
 Lead magnets usually offer a piece of digital, downloadable content, such as a free PDF checklist, report, e-book, whitepaper, video, etc.

 The lead magnet provides value to the user, and their email address helps you nurture this potential customer into a paid customer.